 - Mix together the cornflour, soy sauce and sherry until smooth.
 Add to the wok and stir fry over high heat until the meat is cooked and the sauce has thickened.

-Stir in the onions and serve on egg noodles.
+- Stir in the onions and serve on egg noodles or with white rice.

 - If you don’t have a wok, a large frying pan will suffice.